Public Records & Services in Ontario

 Business & Licensing Records

-The City of Ontario's Economic Development Department manages business-related records and information.
+The City of Ontario's Economic Development Department manages business related records and information.
 Residents and entrepreneurs can access resources for starting or expanding a business, including details on permits, licenses, and zoning regulations.
 The city actively promotes economic development initiatives designed to attract new businesses and support the local economy.

 Economy & Demographics

 Ontario, California, has a diverse and thriving economy, with major industries including logistics, manufacturing, and retail.
 The city is home to several large employers, such as the Ontario International Airport, which is a hub for air cargo and passenger transportation.
-The Ontario Mills shopping center is also a significant economic driver, attracting visitors and generating revenue for the local community.
+The Ontario Mills shopping center is also a significant economic driver, attracting visitors and generating revenue for Ontario.
 The city's skilled workforce and strategic location make it an attractive destination for businesses of all sizes.

 Elections & Voter Records